 Not sure how much you can borrow?
-The Smartline Income Tax Calculator will help you.
-Simply enter your income details below and the Smartline How Much Can I Borrow Calculator will estimate how much you can borrow.
-Our Home Loan Repayment Calculator will also help you work out your weekly, monthly or annual loan repayments.
+Simply enter your income details below and the Smartline calculator will estimate how much you can borrow.
+Our home loan repayment calculator will also help you work out your weekly, monthly or annual loan repayments.

 How much can I borrow?

 When you apply for a home loan, your lender will want to know your income details.
 Along with the deposit you pay on the property, your income determines how much you can borrow.

 When you take out a loan you’ll need to meet monthly repayments.
 Your lender will work out how much you can repay each month by looking at your income.

 Other factors your lender will look at when determining your loan size are your expenses and debts – these are just as important as your income details and deposit size.

 Ongoing expenses and debts, such as credit cards and car repayments, can decrease the amount you’re able to borrow.
 If you’re applying for a loan it’s a good idea to reduce your expenses and debts as much as is possible.